Thravalgur/exostation/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Merci d'écrire **SOUS** les titres et **AU-DESSUS** des commentaires pour que tout s'affiche correctement. -->

-## Contenu des modifications appoertées
+## Contenu des modifications apportées

 <!-- Describe The Pull Request.
 Please be sure every change is documented or this can delay review and even discourage maintainers from merging your PR! -->